-Thompson Student Development Fund
+EPP Thompson Student Development Fund:

-Guidelines:

 - 1. EPP Thompson Student Development Funds may be used for travel to scientific meetings, research-relevant training workshops, or other similar venues.
-If attending a meeting, the student should be an active participant by presentation of an oral paper or a poster. - 2.
-Funds are not transferable to other students and remainders may not be rolled over.
-Instead, they will remain among the available funds for use by future students.

-- 3. A graduated student may still have access to funds for presenting a paper at a meeting if the following criteria are met: - The meeting must be no later than six months after graduation, - The student's stated affiliation must be The University of Tennessee, - The reported research must have been substantially performed in EPP at the University of Tennessee, - Requests for fund use must be made and approved before the official graduation date. - A student who has finished an M.S. degree in EPP and started a Ph.D. program in EPP must use Ph.D. funds rather than any remaining M.S. funds. - 4.
+If you attend a meeting, you should be an active participant by presentation of an oral paper or a poster.
+Funds are not transferable to other students and funds remaining after a student has graduated may not be rolled over.
+Instead, they will remain among the available funds for use by future students. - 2.
+A graduated student may still have access to funds for presenting a paper at a meeting if the following criteria are met: - The meeting must be no later than six months after graduation, - The student's stated affiliation must be The University of Tennessee, - The reported research must have been substantially performed in EPP at the University of Tennessee, - Requests for fund use must be made and approved before the official graduation date. - A student who has finished an M.S. degree in EPP and started a Ph.D. program in EPP must use Ph.D. funds rather than any remaining M.S. funds. - 3.
 Major Advisors and graduate students are expected to seek outside funding and to include travel to meetings and workshops in their grant proposals.
 Each major advisor and student should plan to ensure that the student has funds available for the activity.
-Students also should be proactive in seeking potential sources of funding for their travel and plan accordingly. - 5.
-The department head and business manager will periodically review the financial status of the fund and adjust amounts if necessary.
+Students also should be proactive in seeking potential sources of funding for their travel and plan accordingly.

+4. The department head and business manager will periodically review the financial status of the fund and adjust amounts if necessary.

-Graduate Student Senate (GSS) Travel Award
+Graduate Student Senate Travel Awards:

-See information at https://gss.utk.edu/gss-travel-awards/
+See information on deadlines and application submission at https://gss.utk.edu/gss- travel-awards/.
+It is recommended that you do not request amounts smaller than \$500.